Los Angeles California

 HISTORY OF MANIFESTATIONS

-In 1987, forty-seven men were violently incinerated when a routine gun drill in Turret 2 went horribly wrong, exploding back into the turret.
+In 1987, forty-seven men were incinerated when a routine gun drill in Turret 2 went horribly wrong, exploding back into the turret.
 “The explosion, which began in the gunpowder charge of the center gun, spread through the three gun rooms and much of the lower levels of the turret.”

 The Navy’s investigations were quick to blame one of the crew member victims, Clayton Hartwig, who they said had deliberately caused the explosion because of a homosexual relationship with a fellow crew member that went awry.

-A group of engineers and scientists however thought that the explosion had been caused by the over-ram of powder into the breech.
+A group of engineers and scientists however thought the explosion had been caused by the over-ram of powder into the breech.

 Friendly Spirits Still On Duty

-Spirit Ready to Help
+Spirits Ready to Help

-A wayward, clumsy ship visitor was pulled to safety by a cold unseen hand when he nearly fell off a top deck.
+In once case, a wayward, clumsy ship visitor was pulled to safety by a cold unseen hand when he nearly fell off a top deck.

 250 S Harbor Blvd